Last updated on February 1, 2023

 Draft Boosters

 Draft boosters are optimized for, well, drafts.
-They’re actually standard MTG booster packs, but they were rebranded to avoid any confusion with theme boosters, collector boosters, etc. They have a fixed rarity distribution, meaning you’ll get 10 commons, 3 uncommons, 1 rare or mythic rare, 1 land, and 1 token/ad card.
-Around a third of the time, one of the commons will be replaced by a foil of any rarity.
-You can also get a Draft Booster Box, which will get you 36 Booster Packs.
+They’re actually standard MTG booster packs, but they are rebranded to avoid any confusion with theme boosters, collector boosters, etc. They have a fixed rarity distribution, meaning you’ll get 10 commons, 3 uncommons, 1 rare or mythic rare, 1 land, and 1 token/ad card.
+Around a third of the time, one of the commons is replaced by a foil of any rarity.
+You can also get a Draft Booster Box, which has 36 booster packs.

 Collector Boosters

-These boosters focus more on collectors rather than players who like to play competitively.
-Each pack contains 15 cards, but the exact contents haven’t been released yet.
-For comparison, here are the contents of the Core Set 2021 Collector Boosters:
+Zendikar Rising Collector Boosters focus more on collectors rather than players who like to play competitively.
+Each pack contains 15 cards + a token:

 • 2 foil uncommons